 The goal of the UCLA Academic Senate Teaching Award is to increase awareness of UCLA’s leadership in teaching and public service by honoring individuals who bring respect and admiration to the scholarship of teaching.
 By recognizing teachers for their achievements, the award gives parents, donors and others insight to what makes UCLA “a beacon of excellence in higher education.”
 These awards are an effective way to boost morale on campus and provide role models for faculty and students.

-Winchell joins several other former UCLA Chemistry & Biochemistry graduate students who have received the honor.
+Gvildys joins several other former UCLA Chemistry & Biochemistry graduate students who have received the honor over the last 47 years.
 Previous winners include:

-2017 – Matthew Fontana – after graduating in the summer of 2018, Matt will start a position as Chemistry Instructor at Santa Rosa Junior College in his hometown”.
+2017 – Matthew Fontana – now a Chemistry Instructor at Santa Rosa Junior College.

 2004 – Jerome-Ieronymos Zoidais – now a researcher in the Biotechnology Division of the Biomedical Research Foundation, Academy of Athens (BRFAA).